 We are actively expanding our operations in order to gain market share in the evolving market for Internet traffic management solutions.
-This expansion has placed, and will continue to place, a significant strain on our managerial, operational and financial resources.
+In the past twelve months, the number of our employees increased from 39 to 97.
+This growth has placed, and will continue to place, a significant strain on our managerial, operational and financial resources.